PetrefiedThunder/PopFact/README.md

 3. **View Results**: Fact-checked claims scroll across the bottom with color-coded verdicts

 4. **Configure Settings**: Click the extension icon to access settings and statistics
+5. **Send Wrap-up Email**: From the popup, choose "Send Wrap-up Email" to launch an email draft with a spreadsheet-style summary of the latest fact checks

 ## How It Works